firstprayer/firstprayer.github.com/_posts/2015-01-11-using-decorators-in-django.md

 {% endhighlight %}

 From this very simple example, we can see that decorator is really a great tool for reusing codes.

+Some decorators above are already provided by Django, so it seems unnecessary to implement it again.
+However, these decorators, as well as the idea of using decorators, are not restricted in Django, nor in Python only.
+When we're using other python-based web framework, or even web frameworks in other languages, we can always consider using decorators(even the language itself doesn't support such syntax).